mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 - it is passing the filters

 By default, the filtering is applied to every depth of the tree.
-You can limit the filtering to the top level rows by with the `disableChildrenFiltering`.
+You can limit the filtering to the top level rows with the `disableChildrenFiltering` prop.

 {{"demo": "pages/components/data-grid/group-pivot/DisableChildrenFilteringTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Sorting

 By default, the sorting is applied to every depth of the tree.
-You can limit the filtering to the top level rows by with the `disableChildrenSorting`.
+You can limit the filtering to the top level rows with the `disableChildrenSorting` prop.

 {{"demo": "pages/components/data-grid/group-pivot/DisableChildrenSortingTreeData.js", "bg": "inline", "defaultCodeOpen": false}}